j842-deprecated/old-install2/README.md

-# CURRENTLY UNDER DEVELOPMENT AND BROKEN!
+# Under heavy development.
+Try it, don't use it.
 (30 Jan 2016)

 # Docker Runner